pronos-eu/react-native-mail/README.md

 Supports emails with attachments.

-This fork only supports multiple attachments for IOS.

 ## Installation

 There was a breaking change in RN >=40.
 So for React Native >= 0.40: use v3.x and higher of this lib. otherwise use v2.x